Koh Kood Tourist Information

 The local population is estimated at under 2,500, so there aren’t any towns on the island.
 But there are four main built up areas.
 These are the fishing communities in Ao Salat, in the northeast and Ao Noi, in the south east.
 The hospital, police and local government offices are all located in the Klong Hin Dam area, on the west coast.
 The east of the island is inaccessible and inhabited.
 Dotted around the centre of the island are a handful of waterfalls which are all free to visit and great for a cooling dip.

 The main beaches are spread out along the west and south coasts of the island and there are now over 50 places to stay.
-These range from a super luxury 100,000 Baht a night six star resort to homestays in fishing communities.
+These range from Soneva Kiri, a super luxury 100,000 Baht/ night six star resort to homestays in fishing communities.

 Koh Kood Beaches

 There isn’t one beach that everyone will agree is the best beach on Koh Kood.
 Although I’d go for either Klong Chao or Ao Noi.
-They’re all worth visiting, take a look and decide for yourself.
+They’re all worth visiting, hop on your scooter, take a look and decide for yourself.

 Yai Kee beach & Soneva Kiri beach

 These are located in the northwest of the island, quite a distance form the nearest shops and restaurants.
 Soneva Kiri is the most expensive resort on the island and until a couple of years ago had two beaches for their guests to use.
 One in the resort and one outside it.
 The latter has now been abandoned and is deserted with just the remains of the beach restaurant to be seen.
 It’s only accessible via a sandy track from the main road.
 Yai Kee is almost as inaccessible.
 It is close to the beautiful Baan Makok, a small hideaway resort built from recycled wood in a mangrove estuary.
 The larger Captain Hook Resort sits on the opposite side of the river mouth to the beach.
 So you’ll need to swim or take a kayak to get there.